ShanJiang21/shanjiang21.github.io/_posts/2021-01-03-New-Year-OP-ED .md

 #### New Year Principles

+Encounters are hard to chew, and the only easy way to efficiently deal with these awkward situations are to navigate while holding to the fundamental principles.

-**Lazy days**: Dozens of arguments have lead me to a terrible situation, **waking** me from my sleep at the same time in the late night time, which should have been the golden time to take a rest.
+Dozens of arguments have lead me to a terrible situation, **waking** me from my sleep at the same time in the late night time, which should have been the golden time to take a rest.
 Emotions drive me nuts, and that is not what I am looking for, and that is not love.

 The odds of finding someone you really love is just like, I am afraid to say so, but it is snowball’s chance in hell.
 Romantic love or passionate love are not the same, and these emotions only happen for a reason.